Body Odor Bugging You? Try These 5 Natural Suggestions

 - Eliminate caffeine.
 Stimulant drugs, like caffeine, contribute to body odor by increasing the activity of apocrine sweat glands, special glands in hairy parts of the body that produce strong-smelling, musky secretions.
 Try eliminating caffeine if body odor continues to be a problem.

-- If you buy “natural crystals,” make sure they do not contain aluminum in any form.
+- If you buy “natural crystals,” make sure they do not contain alum or aluminum in any form.

 - Increase your intake of probiotic or healthy bacteria via fermented foods such as plain yogurt or kefir, or through supplementation.
 You can also open a capsule of probiotic and use the powder topically in the underarm every evening to promote a healthier bacterial balance.